What is a

 - antibiotics, including aminoglycosides, cephalosporins, penicillin, polymyxin B, and sulfonamides

-- antifungal medications, including amphotericin B and griseofulvin
+- antifungal medications, including amphotericin B (Abelcet) and griseofulvin (Gris-PEG)

-- lithium, which is a medication people use to treat the manic episodes of bipolar disorder
+- lithium, which is a medication people use to treat bipolar disorder

-- penicillamine, which is a medication people use to treat rheumatoid arthritis
+- penicillamine (Cuprimine), which is a medication people used in the past to treat rheumatoid arthritis

-- phenazopyridine, which is a medication people use to treat urinary tract pain
+- phenazopyridine (Pyridium), which is a medication people use to treat urinary tract pain

 - tolbutamide, which is a medication people use to treat diabetes

-Once your results have been processed, your doctor will call you and may want to test your urine again if the first test has abnormal results.
+Once your results have been processed, your doctor may want to test your urine again if the first test has abnormal results.
 If necessary, your doctor will recommend the best treatment options for your kidney damage and its underlying cause.

 Measuring the amount of albumin in your urine is important for detecting the presence of kidney damage.
 Kidney damage can lead to kidney disease or failure.
 If kidney failure occurs, dialysis is often necessary.
 By identifying kidney damage before it results in kidney failure, your doctor can slow the progression of any further damage and help preserve your kidney function over the long term.